 b) You can scan/photo your scorecard and email to the office and we will enter the results for you which will be uploaded and ready to view via the members area of the website within 24 hours.

+It is easy to check your golf handicap online, just log on to our site with the username and password given to you.
 To obtain your initial handicap simply submit three cards, signed by your fellow player.
 A membership card showing your handicap will be sent to you.
 This is replaced annually on your renewal date but we do ask for a minimum of 3 cards every year to maintain your handicap.
 With the new WHS in place, the more cards you submit, the more accurate your handicap will be.
 This is known as your Handicap Index.
 The R & A and ruling bodies have suggested at least 20 cards every two years.

 You will be able to check your current golf handicap and your handicap history on our website as your efforts are recorded, by logging into the members area, where you will see your latest handicap results and have access to the Order of Merit, Noticeboard and Directory of Golf Clubs.
 As part of our service we also provide free handicap advice and will be on hand to explain all aspects of the new WHS.